pearseb/PISCESiso_Ncycle_analysis/readme.txt

 These files contain python and ferret scripts used in the analyis for the publication:

 	Buchanan PJ, Aumont O, Bopp L, Mahaffey C, and Tagliabue A (2021):
-	"Nitrogen isotopes fingerprint a growing nitrogen limitation of phytoplankton in a changing marine nitrogen cycle".
+	"An isotopic fingerprint of increasingly nitrogen-limited phytoplankton in a changing oceanic nitrogen cycle".
 Nature Communications.

 All scripts provided here are designed to be run using the model output, a link to which is provided in the paper.